Welcome to the new KidsHealth website! See what is new.

 • they seem to be getting worse or are not getting better after a few days

-How do I prevent hand, foot and mouth disease spreading?
+Preventing the spread of hand, foot and mouth disease

 Keep your child at home if they are unwell or have blisters.
-It is important that your child does not go back to childcare or school until all the blisters have dried.
+It's important that your child does not go back to childcare, kura or school until all the blisters have dried.

 Frequent hand washing helps decrease the chance of spreading the infection.
 This is because the virus is found in poo, blisters and saliva, and from a runny nose.